-Accomplished reporter, writer, editor and manager with many years’ experience in newsrooms, and as a science writer at Columbia University.
-Directed and produced award-winning investigations and story projects, explanatory journalism, breaking news, magazine pieces and features.
+Reporter, writer, editor and manager with many years’ experience in newsrooms, and as a science writer at Columbia University.
+Directed and produced award-winning investigations and story projects, video projects, explanatory journalism, breaking news, magazine pieces and features.
 Familiar with several computer and online media platforms; collaborate well with editors, writers, photographers and designers, and can produce sharp, clear content on deadline.

 In 2010, I completed a master of arts degree in science writing at the Columbia University Graduate School of Journalism, and went to work as the science writer at Lamont-Doherty Earth Observatory.
-I now work as a writer and content manager for the Earth Institute at Columbia.
+I worked from 2011 into 2017 as a writer and content manager for the Earth Institute at Columbia.
 Recent work is featured on the Home and Video pages of this site.
 Freelance work includes stories for Scientific American and the Yale School of Public Health, and reporting on the health and environmental effects of nanotechnology for the New Haven Independent (http://newhavenindependent.org/index.php/archives/category/nanotech/).

 Earth Institute, Columbia University / 2011-2017

-Writer/content manager: I write, blog, tweet, edit and manage various parts of the Earth Institute website (www.earth.columbia.edu), including the State of the Planet blog, and help produce a variety other publications, including a monthly e-newsletter.
+Writer/content manager: I wrote, blogged, tweeted, edited and managed various parts of the Earth Institute website, including the State of the Planet blog, and help produce a variety other publications, including a monthly e-newsletter.
 Topics include oceanography, climate, seismology, geophysics, marine biology, paleontology, sustainable development.
-Track new findings, write news releases and feature stories for web and print, and produce videos for the web.
+Tracked new findings, wrote news releases and feature stories for web and print, and produced videos for the web.